Leaf-7/Random-Discord-Bot-Commands/README.md

 ## Fetch Minecraft Server Status:
 Fetches the status of a Minecraft server.
 Fetches the Ip address, Motd, Player count, Player names (where possible) and version number.
 Command: `/fetch ip:<Enter IP Address>`.

-NOTE 1: In fetch.js, replace `<Insert File Path of 'index.js'>` with the path of index.js.
+NOTE 1: In commandmcfetch.js, replace `<Insert File Path of 'mcfetch.js'>` with the path of index.js.

 NOTE 2: Place fetch.js in the commands folder.

-NOTE 3: You muct have `node-fecth@2` library for index.js.
+NOTE 3: You muct have the `node-fecth@2` library for index.js.

 The API used: https://api.mcsrvstat.us/